The Ultraviolet Radiation Safety Program at the University of Toronto

 - If you are concerned about your eyes for any reason.

 When the possibility of producing ozone is high, the ozone concentrations can increase over the limits.
-Most people can naturally detect about 0.01 ppm of ozone in air where it has a very sharp, specific odor, somewhat resembling chlorine bleach.
+Most people can naturally detect about 0.01 ppm of ozone in the air where it has a very sharp, specific odor, somewhat resembling chlorine bleach.
 Exposures of 0.1 to 1 ppm produce headaches, burning eyes, and irritation to the respiratory passages.

 Positive health effects